gabriel-azion/doc-studies-mocks/reference-guides/Orchestrator/Node/en/edge-node.md

 Azion **Edge Node** enables you to create your own edge infrastructure, allowing you to install services and resources in real time.

-It is an open software which can be run on different types of microprocessor architecture: x86 and ARM, and different sizes of equipment, including Raspberry PI, network equipment such as network switches and SD-WAN routers as well as corporate servers.
+It is an open software which can be run on different types of microprocessor architecture: x86 and ARM, and different sizes of equipment, including:

+- Raspberry PI
+- Network switches
+- SD-WAN routers
+- Corporate servers.

+Take a look at [Edge Node first steps]() to know more about how to get started with it.

 ---